 Las Vegas, Nevada

-With a range of up to 5,650 nm (more than 12 flight hours), the ACJ TwoTwenty can meet the requirements of 99.9% of all U.S. departures,1 connecting city pairs including Los Angeles to London, Miami to Buenos Aires, and New York to Istanbul.
+With a range of up to 5,650 nm (over 12 flight hours), the ACJ TwoTwenty can meet the requirements of 99.9% of all US departures, connecting city pairs including Los Angeles to London, Miami to Buenos Aires and New York to Istanbul.

 BlueSky Business Aviation News | 26th October 2023 | Issue #721